silverstripe/cwp/docs/en/01_Working_with_projects/11_Infrastructural_considerations.md

 ## Hosting video

-CWP stacks don't provide built in hosting of video content, and we recommend you don't attempt to do so.
+CWP stacks don't provide built-in hosting of video content, and we recommend you don't attempt to do so.

 Instead, we recommend hosting video on a third-party service, such as vimeo.com.
 They provide a simple, turn-key solution optimised for hosting video that is easily integrated with CWP environments.